suewonjp/civilizer/README.md

 - Opera
 - Internet Explorer
     - 9/10/11
-    - ** Civilizer doesn't support IE 8 or earlier versions **
+    - ** Civilizer doesn't support IE 8 or earlier versions of IE **
 * * *
 ### Limitations

-- Civilizer is currently in ALPHA status.
+- Civilizer is currently in **ALPHA** status.
 - Layout may not be rendered correctly by some untested browsers.
 - Localization is yet to be done.
-- Civilizer is currently provided as a PRIVATE EDITION only.
+- Civilizer is currently provided as a **PRIVATE EDITION** only.
     - The edition does not support access by multiple users.
     - DONT'T apply neither of the following usages with a PRIVATE edition of Civilizer:
-        - Install and run the application on a public domain machine where anonymous internet users can access.
+        - Install and run the application on a public domain machine where anonymous Internet users can access.
         - Use the application over a public WIFI network or other insecure networks.
     - The main goal of the PRIVATE edition is helping A SINGLE USER manage his/her PRIVATE PERSONAL DATA under some relatively SECURED PRIVATE NETWORK ENVIRONMENT (e.g. home network).
         - In that sense, the private edition has limited security features